A classification of complex rank 3 vector bundles on complex projective 5-space: A count of rank bundles on

-The in-depth analysis in the proof of Theorem~\ref{classification} is calculating $[\CP^5,\c{BU(3)}{3}]$.
+We take $X=\CP^5$ and apply the previous result.
+The in-depth analysis in the proof of Theorem~\ref{classification} is calculating $[\CP^5,\c{BU{ }(3)}{3}]$.
 This is carried out in Subsection~\ref{subsec:post_BU3}, with supporting technical results in Subsection~\ref{subsec:technical_claims_1}.
-In Subsection~\ref{subsec:2local}, we compute $[\CP^5,\c{BU(3)}{2}]$.
+In Subsection~\ref{subsec:2local}, we compute $[\CP^5,\c{BU{ }(3)}{2}]$.
 In Subsection~\ref{subsec:schwarzenberger}, we show that the Schwarzenberger condition $S_5$ is necessary and sufficient for three integers to be the Chern classes of a rank $3$ bundle on $\CP^5$.
 This completes the proof of Theorem~\ref{classification} and justifies Remark~\ref{rmk:S5_nec_suff}.

 \subsecl{$3$-complete rank $3$ vector bundles on $\CP^5$}{subsec:post_BU3}